-The derivative derived from the RCA formed between the Company and the RCA Counterparty (each as defined in Note 5.4) was measured internally and was valued as of 31 December 2023 for USD 201,613,386 (31 December 2022: USD 352,635,502).
+The derivative derived from the RCA formed between the Company and the RCA Counterparty (each as defined in Note 5.4) was measured internally and was valued as of 31 December 2024 for USD 62,581,587 (31 December 2023: USD 201,613,386).
 For more details of valuation techniques and inputs of the derivative financial instrument please refer to the Note 5.4.
+Post year end and due to the completion of the final refinancing process referred to in the Note 20, the RCA has now been terminated.